riclem7/linux-vmware-lab/README.md

 - SSH configuration

 ## Screenshots
-See screenshots folder for lab evidence.
+See screenshots above for evidence.